Lyra0710/Check-My-Grade-App/README.md

 - Learning about the unittest module.
 - Creating a test class.
 Here I created BasicTests class.
 - The test methods should start with a `test_`.
-- We write the code that will show the expected result, then compare it with the actual result using `assertion methods`.
+- We write the code that will show the expected result, then compare it with the actual result using `assertion methods`. # Check-My-Grade-App